 Turkish Angora

-The Turkish Angora is one of the world’s oldest domesticated cat breeds.
-Originating in Turkey centuries ago, these cats were highly prized by royalty and aristocrats for their silky, flowing coats and graceful build.
-Often seen in white, especially with striking blue or odd-colored eyes, they hold a deep cultural significance in Turkey and are considered a national treasure.
+The Turkish Angora is one of the oldest breeds of domesticated cats in the world.
+These cats came from Turkey hundreds of years ago.
+Royalty and aristocrats loved them for their silky, flowing coats and elegant bodies.
+They are often seen in white, especially with striking blue or odd-colored eyes.
+They are very important to Turkish culture and are considered a national treasure.

 Ragdoll

-The Ragdoll breed, on the other hand, is relatively new.
-Developed in the 1960s in California, Ragdolls were selectively bred for their docile temperament and striking, pointed coloration.
-Their name comes from their tendency to go limp and relaxed when picked up, much like a ragdoll toy.
-While their history is much shorter than that of the Turkish Angora, they’ve quickly become one of the most popular cat breeds in the world.
+The Ragdoll breed, on the other hand, is not very old.
+Ragdolls were first bred in California in the 1960s.
+They were bred for their calm nature and striking, pointed colors.
+They are called that because they tend to go limp and relaxed when you pick them up, like a ragdoll.
+They don’t have as long a history as the Turkish Angora, but they are already one of the most popular cat breeds in the world.

 Physical Appearance